Flexibility Exercises Benefits for Seniors are as important as having Protein, Strengthening, Endurance & Balance.

 1. Improved Posture and Increased Confidence

-Muscles get tight due to daily activities and overuse, due to which Stretching is necessary.
-Stretching can sound difficult when so many muscles exist, but not all muscles are created equal.
+Muscles get tight due to daily activities and overuse, so stretching is necessary.
+Stretching can sound difficult when so many muscles exist, but not all are created equal.
 It differs according to the functional capacity of a muscle group.
-For example, hip flexor stretch, upper back Stretch or calf stretch are essential for improving posture.
+For example, hip flexor stretch, upper back Stretch, or calf stretch are essential for improving posture.Â

 Stretching is easy to overlook, but it leads to improved posture, fewer aches and pains, increased confidence, and a better attitude when performed regularly.